gkellogg/gkellogg.github.io/_posts/2015-04-18-implementing-csv-on-the-web.md

 ### Defining Metadata

 A Metadata file is a [JSON-LD](http://www.w3.org/TR/json-ld "JSON-LD 1.0") document (really, it has the structure of a JSON-LD document, it is parsed as JSON) which allows us to define _properties_ on metadata _declarations_ which directly relate to the _abstract tabular data model_.
-For example, let&#8217;s look at the metadata description for the [tree-ops](http://w3c.github.io/csvw/tests/test011/tree-ops.csv) example: [tree-ops.csv-metadata.json](http://w3c.github.io/csvw/tests/test011/tree-ops.csv-metadata.json):
+For example, let's look at the metadata description for the [tree-ops](http://w3c.github.io/csvw/tests/test011/tree-ops.csv) example: [tree-ops.csv-metadata.json](http://w3c.github.io/csvw/tests/test011/tree-ops.csv-metadata.json):

     {
       "@context": ["http://www.w3.org/ns/csvw", {"@language": "en"}],